 *Bare prepaid prices correct as at October 2025.
 These are the national average prepaid prices, actual prices vary depending on location.
 Click here to get a prepaid quote tailored to your location.

-What else you should know before buying funeral insurance
+What else should you know before buying funeral insurance?

 As mentioned earlier, the funeral insurance sector has been investigated as part of a wider Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.